MicroStrategy/rest-api-docs/docs/common-workflows/administration/migrations/create-and-import-migration-packages/view-uploaded-package.md

 :::tip

-In MicroStrategy 2021 Update 3, only the following types of objects are supported in the project package: "Attribute(12)", "Fact(13)", "Hierarchy(14)", and "Table(15)".
+In Strategy 2021 Update 3, only the following types of objects are supported in the project package: "Attribute(12)", "Fact(13)", "Hierarchy(14)", and "Table(15)".
 The configuration package is not currently supported.

 :::